-- (8) Minimum Flows for the lower Peace River. - (a) The Minimum Flows are to ensure that the minimum hydrologic requirements of the water resources or ecology of the natural systems associated with the estuarine reach of the lower Peace River are met. - (b) Minimum Flows for the estuarine reach of the lower Peace River are based on the sum of the combined flows of the USGS Peace River near Arcadia Gage #02296750 plus the flow at the USGS Horse Creek near Arcadia Gage #02297310, and the USGS Joshua Creek at Nocatee Gage #02297100, and are set forth in Table 8-20 below.
+(8) Minimum Flows for the lower Peace River.

+(a) The Minimum Flows are to ensure that the minimum hydrologic requirements of the water resources or ecology of the natural systems associated with the estuarine reach of the lower Peace River are met.

+(b) Minimum Flows for the estuarine reach of the lower Peace River are based on the sum of the combined flows of the USGS Peace River near Arcadia Gage #02296750 plus the flow at the USGS Horse Creek near Arcadia Gage #02297310, and the USGS Joshua Creek at Nocatee Gage #02297100, and are set forth in Table 8-20 below.
 Minimum Flows for the lower Peace River are both seasonal and flow dependent.
 One standard, the Minimum Low Flow Threshold, is flow based and applied continuously regardless of season.
 No surface water withdrawals shall be permitted that would cumulatively cause the flow to be reduced below the Minimum Low Flow Threshold of 130 cfs based on the sum of the mean daily flows for the three gages listed above.
 Additionally, permitted withdrawals shall cease when flows are below the Minimum Low Flow Threshold of 130 cfs.
 The total permitted maximum withdrawals on any day shall not exceed 400 cfs.
 There are also three seasonally dependent or Block specific Minimum Flows that are based on the sum of the mean daily flows for the three gages denoted above that would occur in the absence of any permitted upstream withdrawals.
 The Block Minimum Flows are based on potential changes in habitat availability for select salinity ranges within a season.

-Table 8-20-Minimum Flow for Lower Peace River based on the sum of flows from Horse Creek, Joshua Creek, and the Peace River at Arcadia gages.
-Period Effective Where Flow on Minimum Flow Is Previous Day Equals: Dates Actual flow (no surface water withdrawals permitted) Annually January 1 ≤130 cfs Seasonally dependent - see Blocks below through >130 cfs December 31 Block 1 April 20 Actual flow (no surface water withdrawals permitted) ≤130 cfs previous day's flow minus 16% but not less than 130 cfs through June >130 cfs 25 October 28 Actual flow (no surface water withdrawals permitted) Block 2 ≤130 cfs previous day's flow minus 16% but not less than 130 cfs through April previous day's flow minus 29% >130 cfs and <625 cfs 19 ≥625 cfs Block 3 June 26 ≤130 cfs Actual flow (no surface water withdrawals permitted) previous day's flow minus 16% but not less than 130 cfs through >130 cfs and <625 cfs previous day's flow minus 38% October 27 ≥625 cfs
+Table 8-20-Minimum Flow for Lower Peace River based on the sum of flows from Horse Creek, Josh ua Creek, and the Peace River at Arcadia gages.

+Period Effective Where Flow on Minimum Flow Is Dates Previous Day Equals: Annually January 1 ≤130 cfs Actual flow (no surface water withdrawals permitted) through December >130 cfs Seasonally dependent - see Blocks below 31 Block 1 April 20 ≤130 cfs Actual flow (no surface water withdrawals permitted) through June 25 >130 cfs Previous day's flow minus 16% but not less than 130 cfs Block 2 October 28 ≤130 cfs Actual flow (no surface water withdrawals permitted) through April 120 of and (625 Dravieus dav's flaw minus 16% but not less than 120 19 > 130 cfs and < 625 cfs Previous day's flow minus 16% but not less than 130 cfs 615 ≥ 625 cfs Previous day's flow minus 29%

+Block 3 June 26 ≤ 130 cfs Actual flow (no surface water withdrawals permitted) through October 27 > 130 cfs and < 625 cfs Previous day's flow minus 16% but not less than 130 cfs ≥ 625 cfs Previous day's flow minus 38%

-The District developed draft minimum flow recommendations for Lower Shell Creek in 2010 in conjunction with the development of minimum flows for the Lower Peace River.
-As part of that effort, the District determined that a recovery strategy would be required for Lower Shell Creek, because the existing flow rates in the creek were below the draft minimum flows.
-Based on the need for development of recovery strategies, the draft minimum flows for Lower Shell Creek were not adopted into District rules.
+The District developed proposed minimum flows for Lower Shell Creek in 2010 in conjunction with the development of minimum flows for the Lower Peace River.
+As part of that effort, the District determined that a recovery strategy would be required for Lower Shell Creek, because the existing flow rates in the creek were below the proposed minimum flows.
+Based on the need for development of recovery strategies, the minimum flows proposed for Lower Shell Creek in 2010 were not adopted into District Rules.